fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricImageStoreContent.md

 ```

 ### -ApplicationTypeVersion
-Specifies the version of a Service Fabric application type version.
+Specifies the version of a Service Fabric application type.

 ```yaml
 Type: String